 Focus on career development and training

-The hiatus of 2020 has led many individuals and businesses to reassess their goals and priorities.
+The hiatus of recent years has led many individuals and businesses to reassess their goals and priorities.
 Members of your team may be feeling vulnerable – wondering if their position will survive the year – and others will have rethought their career goals in light of the upheaval caused by the pandemic.

 Look at the training needs of your business as a whole, but have those individual conversations too.
 If your company is heading off in an exciting new direction, how can your current team remain your greatest asset, and where do the gaps lie?
 As individuals we all like to feel we’re moving forward rather than standing still, and learning new skills can be great for self-confidence and morale.